- What is Big Data Engineering and What does a Big Data Engineer do?

 - Hadoop v2, MapReduce, and HDFS knowledge

-- If stream-processing is relevant to the role, experience designing stream-processing systems utilising technologies such as Storm or Spark-Streaming is required.
+- If stream-processing is relevant to the role, experience designing stream-processing systems utilizing technologies such as Storm or Spark-Streaming is required.

 - Knowledge of Big Data querying technologies like Pig, Hive, and Impala is a plus.